-Within the paper trading account you might get your order filled at a very unrealistic price level.
-In real life you might not get an execution due to some order book magic.
-However, this part is complex and I will dedicate a separate blog post to this topic.
+Within the paper trading account, you might get your order filled at a very unrealistic price level.
+In real life, you might not get an execution due to some order book magic.
+However, this part is complex, and I will dedicate a separate blog post to this topic.

 You will experience less favorable order executions during real trading than you would during the demo account.
 The real market is harder than trading with virtual money.
 Using the right order types will protect you from uncalculated losses.

 Day trading requires knowledge and a ton of practice.
-A demo account is the perfect choice for any beginner.
+A demo account is a perfect choice for any beginner.
 Even experienced traders are sensible enough to use a demo account for evaluating new trading strategies.

 As I mentioned above, using real-life to learn day trading, buying and selling stocks, options, futures, and other financial instruments will be extremely challenging.
-The paper trading account gives you the ability to gain experience in handling your trading platform and it is a great chance to practice the know-how you acquired while attending a trading course.
+The paper trading account gives you the ability to gain experience in handling your trading platform, and it’s a great chance to practice the know-how you acquired while attending a trading course.

 Wise preparation, including continuous development and improvement of skills, is essential for long term success.
 Once you are ready to trade with real money, you will be well prepared with the right trading strategies and loads of self-confidence.
 This is the perfect foundation for long term success when trading the financial markets with actual capital.

 It doesn’t really matter whether you start with a demo account from an online broker or use a standalone trading tool.
 The most important thing is that you practice paper trading within a demo account or with a stock market simulator.